What Is B2B Buyer Journey Mapping?

 Why B2B companies need buyer journey maps

-Most sales and marketing teams operate blind.
+In the modern B2B buyer journey, most sales and marketing teams still operate blind.
 They push content and run campaigns without knowing where prospects actually are in their buying process or what information they need next.

 Journey maps fix that problem.
 They show exactly where handoffs happen between marketing and sales, where messaging needs to stay consistent, and where prospects expect certain types of engagement.